 Cefizox Side Effects

-Note: This page contains information about the side effects of ceftizoxime.
-Some of the dosage forms included on this document may not apply to the brand name Cefizox.
+Note: This document contains side effect information about ceftizoxime.
+Some of the dosage forms listed on this page may not apply to the brand name Cefizox.

 Applies to ceftizoxime: injectable powder for injection, intravenous solution